Gower (UK Parliament constituency)

 Gower (Gŵyr) is a constituency created in 1885 and represented in the House of Commons of the UK Parliament by one Member of Parliament (MP).
 Tonia Antoniazzi of the Labour Party became its MP after winning it from Conservative Byron Davies in the 2017 UK general election.
-Her party had previously represented the seat from 1909 until 2015.
+Labour had previously represented the seat from 1909 until 2015.

+The constituency retained its name with altered boundaries as part of the 2023 review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales for the 2024 general election.

 Overview

 The constituency was created in 1885 and has had relatively widely varied boundaries.
-Before 2015 it had elected Labour MPs since 1906, sharing the longest single-party representation with Normanton and Makerfield.
+Before 2015 it had elected Labour MPs since 1909, sharing the longest single-party representation with Normanton and Makerfield.
 It holds approximately a third of the electorate of the city and county of Swansea, the rest of which is Swansea West and Swansea East.